 Please contact me on firstname.lastname@example.org with anything I can help with and I look forward to working with everyone.

-I grew up with 7 brothers and thankfully 1 sister so I’m more than aware of how boys work and what their needs and wants are.
-I’m confident I relate to them well and it’s a matter of finding some common ground that works for everyone.
+I grew up with 7 brothers and thankfully 1 sister so I’m more than aware of how boys work and what their wants and needs are.
+I’m confident I relate well to the boys and it’s a matter of finding some common ground that works for everyone.
 I have a lot of respect for the boys and hopefully its returned.

 I have been enjoying my position on the NZBSA Executive over the many years I have been on the committee, it adds another dimension to my role here at Adams House and it’s a great way to have contact with other boarding schools and staff not only in Christchurch but the whole of New Zealand and abroad

-If I can help you in anyway please feel free to contact me, my details are below, and I look forward to being able to assist you
+If I can help you in any way, please feel free to contact me, my details are below, and I look forward to being able to assist you

 Christchurch Boys High